I started to learn Russian in January 2016, because I met a great Russian girl in my university.

-How to learn the Russian alphabet?
+How to learn the Cyrillic alphabet?

-3) Russian cursive is not worth learning
+3) Russian cursive is beautiful, but not worth spending time on

 Russian cursive looks beautiful doesn't it.
 But can you read it?

-After a couple of years of learning, I can now read most of Russian cursive.
+After a couple of years of learning, I can now read Russian cursive.
 That may sound long, but I never focused on it.
 You can learn it quite quickly if you focus on it.

 However, I cannot write it at all.
 And to be honest: In the 5 years I've been learning Russian now, I've needed to write something in Russian by hand maybe 5 or 10 times.

 Virtually all communication is online nowadays anyways.
 So don't feel like it's something you must learn when learning Russian.
 Only do it if you find it interesting yourself.
-Otherwise you're better off spending your time learning words, vocabulary, or practicing speaking.
+Otherwise you're better off spending your time learning

+Russian vocabulary, or practicing speaking.

 Should you learn Russian cursive?

 If you want to learn to write Russian cursive, go for it.
-But remember that it's not required at all, and most people would be better off spending that time learning more useful things such as vocabulary.
+But remember that it's not required at all, and most people would be better off spending that time learning more useful things such as Russia vocabulary.